Photos by Rikki Snyder

 When added back into a bubbling batch of veggie gravy, the pureed caramelized onions add body, color and flavor.
 Yep, it totally worked!
 So, so good.
 With fresh thyme, a bay leaf and a little Tamari for a bit of umami oomph, the flavor is slightly reminiscent of French onion soup—and it’s insanely good over mashed potatoes.

 If you want to save time on Thanksgiving, you can caramelize and puree your onions a day or two in advance.
 Just store them in an airtight container in the fridge until ready to add them to your gravy.
 The rest of the gravy comes together in a snap.
 Or if you really want to do something crazy, you can freeze this gravy.
 Yep!
-Make it weeks ahead of time, even, then just thaw and warm it up in a saucepan on the big day.Print
+Make it weeks ahead of time, even, then just thaw and warm it up in a saucepan on the big day.Print this recipe

 Pureed caramelized onions are the key to this rich golden-brown gravy that everyone – meat-eaters and vegetarians alike – will be sure to gobble up.